 For an independent school Abingdon is not a place with a great deal of “public school” jargon.
-However, one piece, unique to Abingdon, is its use of the term “The Other Half” to denote the extra-curricular side of school life.
+However unique to Abingdon is its use of the term the “Other Half” to mean the extra-curricular side of school life.
 It encapsulates the notion that what a boy does in the classroom is only half of the reason he’s at the school and only half of what is going to be important to him as he matures.

 In terms of the creative arts, opportunities outside of the classroom are legion.
-For the budding thespian, the past five years have seen an average of 8 productions per year - and you don’t have to be doing Drama at GCSE or Theatre Studies at A Level to participate.
+For the budding thespian, there are an average of eight productions per year - and you don’t have to be doing Drama at GCSE or Theatre Studies at A Level to participate.

 Almost all these productions are in collaboration with our sister school St Helen’s and the range on offer caters for those just beginning to take their first acting steps right up to those keen to take centre stage.
 Or perhaps cinema is your thing?
 Formed in 2003, the Abingdon Film Unit has produced over 100 short films, a number of which have won awards and been screened at the NFT and at various festivals, in the UK and abroad.
-Boys benefit from tuition from industry professionals and the film presentation evening in the summer is a highlight not to be missed.
+Boys benefit from tuition from industry professionals and the film presentation evening each year is a highlight not to be missed.

 If performance is not quite for you, the creative urges of nascent writers and journalists are well served by the writing opportunities available under the English department’s aegis.
 If it’s newspaper writing you’re after, then there’s The Blazer in Lower School moving onto The Martlet for Middle School and upwards.
 If you’re wanting something a little more edgy and magazine-like, then Words & That is where you’ll find yourself.
 For the real highbrow journos, there’s the official school magazine, of course, The Abingdonian, with its brief to act as a chronicle of the year.